globalavocado/testcrowd/README.md

 *users who are logged in are able to:*

 * see the project listings page with reviews, ratings and an add review link
-* create, edit and delete their own projects, but not those of other users
+* create, edit and delete their own projects, but not those of other users. **at present the status of a user can only be elevated manually to project owner, by setting the admin column in the database to 'true'**
 * create and delete their own reviews, but not those of other users
 * add a review text and a numerical rating to a project, but not more than once
 * reviews can be endorsed

 ### future development:

+* a better way to handle admin rights
 * a user name will be displayed next to each review
 * through a form, users are able to embed presentations or upload media to their projects
 * users cannot endorse their own reviews